kontan/Parsect/readme.md

 I got the idea for Parsect from [Parsec](http://www.haskell.org/haskellwiki/Parsec) parser combinator library in Haskell, however this is not a porting of Parsec.
 Unfortunately, this library doesn't have underlying Monad or Fanctor and it doesn't deal a string as a list of charactor.
 However, you can combine parsers in the same manner as Parsec with Parsect.

 Parsect characteristically has Haskell's **do notation**-like notation style.
 This notation makes a parser more readable.
 Additionally, **Regular Expression Parser** also is supported.
 You can combine RegExp parsers with other parsers.

-Hoever, remember that the implementation of Parsect is highly experimental and lacks stability.
+Debugging parser is easy.
+You can set a breakpoint in the middle of your parser and watch that the parser consumes the input step-by-step.

 ## Getting Started